hugocotoflorez/hsll/README.md

 - cd ('-' and strange stuff is not implemented)
 - Aliases
 - History nav! with up and down arrows
-- Hisrory file to perserve hist between sessions
+- History: hist-file to perserve hist between sessions
 - History: reset (clear) input box on min offset
+- Completion: file, dir+file, command, command options
+- Completion: autocomplete on unique command and same prefix

 ## How to access shell variables